 Where you hope to work may have an influence on your degree - for example, a qualification in fine art or visual art may be useful for the V&A Museum, a science and technology degree for the Science Museum, and an English literature degree for the Brontë Parsonage Museum in Haworth.

 Find out what skills you'll need to become a museum education officer.

 Effectively the chief curator, a director manages and oversees all work carried out at a museum and ensures the smooth running of the operation.
 You'll supervise staff, set targets, control budgets and have the final say on exhibits and displays.
 You'll also need a solid understanding of business and finance.

-As well as extensive experience of working in the museum sector you'll need a degree.
-If your museum specialises in a certain area relevant qualifications may be an advantage.
-Many museum directors also have postgraduate qualifications such as a Masters or PhD.
+As well as extensive experience of working in a museum job, you'll also need a degree.
+Many museum directors hold postgraduate qualifications such as a Masters or PhD.

 Salaries vary considerably and depend on the type and size of museum in which you work.

-Museums, galleries and heritage sites also employ staff to work in departments such as:
+Museums, galleries and heritage sites also employ staff to work in other departments, including roles in catering, digital media/technology, finance and fundraising, HR and recruitment, marketing and PR, and retail.

 Find out more